 Best Line to Use for Spinnerbaits for Bass?

-Braid is a good call on line type when you’ fishing lures like spinnerbaits.
+Braid is a good call on line type when you’re fishing lures such as spinnerbaits.
 Spinnerbaits are a searching lure, and typically target the most aggressive fish at any given time.
 This means finesse and stretch are redundant, all you need is hooking power.

 Best Line to Use for Jigs for Bass?